HorizonRobotics/alf/docs/contributing.rst

 commit, because then you will have to use :code:`-f` option to push your change to github and review will be more difficult because the new change cannot be separated from previous change.
-For the same reason, if you need to incorporate the latest code from master, please use :code:`git pull` instead of :code:`git pull --rebase`.
+For the same reason, if you need to incorporate the latest code from master, please avoid rebase.
+If your code is rebased, you won't be able to push your PR without using `-f` option.
+So you should use :code:`git pull --rebase=false` instead of :code:`git pull`.
+You can globally change the default behavior of :code:`git pull` to not rebase by set :code:`git config --global pull.rebase false` so that you can simply use :code:`git pull`.

 Coding standard
 ---------------